abaltra/cognito-search/README.md

 ## Publishing Updates to PyPi

-For the maintainer - to publish an updated version of TFPromote, increment the version number in version.py and run the following:
+For the maintainer - to publish an updated version of cognito-search, increment the version number in version.py and run the following:

 ```shell
 docker build -f ./Dockerfile.buildenv -t cognito-search:build .